quentncom/quentn-wp/readme.txt

 * Initial version.

 == Upgrade Notice ==

+= 1.0.6 =
+Thanks for using Quentn Plugin!
+Please update the plugin to integrate Elementor PRO forms with Quentn.

 = 1.0.5 =
 Thanks for using Quentn Plugin!
 This version has some improvements in design and security.
 Please Upgrade immediately.